christopherrowley/ESP32_FFT/W1_spectrumAnalyzer/W1_Guide.md

 ![LED wiring](LED_wires.png)

-Since we are working with a single matrix, we don't need to worrk about the 'increase voltage wire' or the '3PIN Male Connector'.
+Since we are working with a single matrix, we don't need to worry about the 'increase voltage wire' or the '3PIN Male Connector'.
 You want to connect to the Data Input - Female Connector.
 This is easy to distinguish as it is the only one that you should be able to insert a jumper cable into.

 With this working knowledge, we can connect parts with jumper cables by plugging into the same row without crossing the gutter.
 The following connections need to be made:
 - Connect the data line from the LED matrix to D5 on the ESP32